Skip to content

 What enrichment and extra-curricular opportunities do we offer in Spanish?

-We currently offer intervention and enrichment for Year 11 every Monday and Wednesday lunchtime and Wednesday after school.
+We currently offer intervention and enrichment for Year 11 every Monday lunchtime and Wednesday after school.

-We have been lucky to have Mingalaba in school to enhance students learning of Spanish outside the classroom and this academic year we are taking a group of GCSE students to Barcelona.
+We have been lucky to have Mingalaba in school to enhance students learning of Spanish outside the classroom and last academic year we took a group of GCSE students to Barcelona where they embraced the Spanish culture and language.

-Every year we celebrate European Day of Languages and we are keen to develop more opportunities for our students!
+Every year we celebrate European Day of Languages and we are keen to develop more opportunities for our students, such as a film club this year!

 Where could this subject ultimately take you?